-The usual rule in determining fault for a car crash is that the driver whose front of the car hit other drivers is the one to blame for the crash.
+The usual rule in determining fault for a car crash is that the driver whose front of the car hit other drivers is to blame for the crash.
 This is not always the case in a t-bone crash.

-There are several ways that insurance companies will try to figure out who is to blame for a t-bone crash.
+There are several ways that insurance companies will try to figure out who is to blame for a T-bone crash.
 They will always try to speak to the drivers of the vehicles involved to get their recollections of what happened before the crash.

 The Driver Who Makes Impact May Not Always Be at Fault in a T-Bone Accident

-The usual rule is that the driver who makes impact is the one who is legally responsible for a car accident.
+The usual rule is that the driver who makes an impact is the one who is legally responsible for a car accident.
 If a driver has run a stop sign or red light, they will be the one to blame for this accident.

-One rule that insurance companies do apply is that, if a t-bone car accident happened when a driver was making a left turn, it is the driver who was in the middle of the turn who is at fault.
+One rule that insurance companies do apply is that if a t-bone car accident happened when a driver was making a left turn, it is the driver who was in the middle of the turn who is at fault.